CosmoCortney/OperativeArray/README.md

 Checks arrays for inequality.

 ### <
-Checks if left-handed array is smaller.
+Checks if the left-handed array is smaller.

 ### <=
-Checks if left-handed array is smaller or equal.
+Checks if the left-handed array is smaller or equal.

 ### >
-Checks if left-handed array is greater.
+Checks if the left-handed array is greater.

 ### >=
-Checks if left-handed array is greater or equal.
+Checks if the left-handed array is greater or equal.

 ### &
-AND indecies with each other.
+AND indices with each other.

 ### |
-ORs indecies with each other.
+ORs indices with each other.

 ### ^
-XORs indecies with each other.
+XORs indices with each other.

-Right-handed array can be of type T, OperativeArray or casted pointer to reference.
+The right-handed array can be of type T, OperativeArray, or casted pointer to reference.

 ## Methods
 ### void SetIgnoreIndecies(const std::vector<int>& ignoreIndecies)